codahale/lockstitch-go/design.md

 ```

 `Derive` appends an operation code, the label length in bits, the label, and the requested output length in bits to the
 transcript.
-It expands the transcript into a AES-256-CTR key, generates `n` bits of PRF output from the AES-256-CTR
+It expands the transcript into an AES-256-CTR key, generates `n` bits of PRF output from the AES-256-CTR
 keystream, and finally ratchets the transcript.
 Block ciphers in CTR mode are not traditionally used as a PRF due to
 practical constraints on inputs (i.e., block ciphers require fixed-length, uniformly random keys).
 Here, the AES key is
 derived from the protocol transcript via a secure KDF construction, and the PRF security of CTR mode is based entirely